PrefectHQ/prefect/docs/concepts/flows.md

     my_flow(name="marvin")
 ```

-If you need access to information about the flow, use the `prefect.runtime` module.
-For example:
+Access information about the flow using the `prefect.runtime` module:

 ```python
 from prefect import flow